SpitfireX/soupchef/README.md

   -z, --random        Fetches a number of random recipes.
 Can be combined with
                       -n, -c and -r.
   -a, --all           Fetches all recipes.
 Can be combined with -n, -c.
+  --refresh           Fetches all recipes in the index again.
+Can be combined
+                      with -c.

 optional arguments:
   -h, --help          show this help message and exit